amgarton47/CS62data-structures/Calculator_Text_Assignment/project/README.md

 * Keep going until the user enters "quit" (without quotes).

-* Support +, -, *, and /, as well as two other operators:
+* Support +, -, *, and /, as well as the following two operators:

 	* `pop`: the answer shown should be the top element of the Stack and the top item should be removed from the Stack